nstefanski/moodle-block_faculty_tbird/README.md

 Written by Johan Reinalda,  johan dot reinalda at thunderbird dot edu

 DESCRIPTION:
-This is a simple HTML Block that create dynamic data about the course faculty, and some dynamic links to faculty bio's etc.
+This is a simple HTML Block that creates dynamic data about the course faculty, and some dynamic links to faculty bio's etc.

 NOTE: